Cost of Owning an Australian Cattle Dog

-Total cost of owning a Australian Cattle Dog: purchase price, food, vet bills, grooming, and insurance.
+Total cost of owning an Australian Cattle Dog: purchase price, food, vet bills, grooming, and insurance.
 Annual and lifetime budget for this medium breed.

 Purchase/Adoption Cost

-Owning a Australian Cattle Dog is a significant financial commitment over their 12-16 yrs lifespan.
+Owning an Australian Cattle Dog is a significant financial commitment over their 12-16 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog has specific care needs shaped by its genetics and build.
 Few breeds combine boundless energy with the Australian Cattle Dog's distinctive character quite so effectively.

 First-Year Expenses